George-lewis/JSpotify/README.md

 # TODO

-- Write functions to match all of the supported api functions
+- :heavy_check_mark:?
+Write functions to match all of the supported api functions
 - Write docs, examples, and flesh out the readme
 - :heavy_check_mark: Consider creating data classes to represent api results
-- Find a faster way to acquire the port (threading?)
+- :heavy_check_mark: Find a faster way to acquire the port (threading?)
+- Create a release

 # How to use it